realrubberduckdev/dp-blog/src/content/tf-module-consumption.md

 # Terraform modules

 In Terraform world, modules are a way of reusing infrastructure configuration.
-We could create a module as a light weight wrapper around a single resource or as a combination of multiple resources which need to be deployed regularly.
+We could create a module as a lightweight wrapper around a single resource or as a combination of multiple resources which need to be deployed regularly.

 # The idea

-I mostly specialize with Microsoft technologies and Azure cloud, so this post will circle around these technologies.
+I mostly specialize in Microsoft technologies and Azure cloud, so this post will circle these technologies.
 The team I work in currently own multiple Terraform modules and we are working towards adopting the model shown below.

 ![workflow](./img/tf-module-consumption/workflow.png)